Dan-W45/mostdiv/content/servers/minecraft/ATM9.md

 ### Step 1

-Find the SteamPunk mods folder\
+Find the All the Mods 9 mods folder\
 This can be done through GD Launcher by selecting "Open Folder" in the right click context menu.